yugalkaushik/text-to-speech/README.md

 ## Setup
 To run this project locally, follow these steps:<br>

-Clone the repository: git clone https://github.com/yugalkaushik/weather-website.git<br>
+Clone the repository: git clone https://github.com/yugalkaushik/text-to-speech.git<br>
 Open the project directory in your code editor.<br>
-Replace [API_KEY] in the JavaScript file with your actual API key.<br>
 Open index.html in a web browser.<br>

 ## Contribution